DavidTriana/practica_INSO2_copy/README.md

-# 🛍️ Aplicación Web de Ventas Online - Proyecto Universitario
+# 🛍️ Online Store Web Application - University Project

-Esta es una aplicación web desarrollada en **Java** utilizando el framework **PrimeFaces**, que simula una tienda online.
+This is a web application developed in **Java** using the **PrimeFaces** framework, which simulates an online shop application.
-El proyecto fue desarrollado con fines académicos como parte de un trabajo universitario.
+The project was created purely for academic purposes as part of a university assignment.

-## 📌 Descripción
+## 📌 Overview

-La aplicación permite la interacción entre **usuarios** y **vendedores**, cada uno con funcionalidades específicas.
+The application supports interactions between two types of users: **customers** and **sellers**, each with their own set of features.
-Se implementa un sistema de autenticación (login) para gestionar los diferentes roles.
+It includes a login system to manage access and permissions.

-### Funcionalidades principales
+### Main Features

-#### 👤 Usuarios
+#### 👤 Customers
-- Registrarse e iniciar sesión.
+- Register and log in.
-- Explorar productos disponibles.
+- Browse available products.
-- Agregar productos al carrito.
+- Add products to the shopping cart.
-- Realizar compras.
+- Make purchases.
-- Agregar reseñas (reviews) a los productos.
+- Leave reviews on products.

-#### 🛒 Vendedores
+#### 🛒 Sellers
-- Iniciar sesión como vendedor.
+- Log in as a seller.
-- Crear, editar y eliminar productos.
+- Create, edit, and delete products.
-- Visualizar información y estadísticas sobre sus ventas.
+- View sales data and performance statistics.

-## 🛠️ Tecnologías utilizadas
+## 🛠️ Technologies Used

 - **Java** (Backend)
-- **PrimeFaces** (Framework JSF para la capa de vista)
+- **PrimeFaces** (UI framework for JSF)
-- **HTML/CSS** (Frontend)
+- **JavaServer Faces (JSF)** - for building component-based UIs
-- **JavaServer Faces (JSF)**
+- **HTML/CSS**
-- **Base de datos relacional** (MySQL)
+- **Relational Database** (MySQL)